syncfusion-content/php-docs/PHP/Ribbon/loadondemand.md

 ---
-title: Load on Demand in PHP Ribbon Control | Syncfusion
+title: Load on Demand
-description: Learn here all about Load on Demand support in Syncfusion Essential PHP Ribbon Control, its elements, and more.
+description: Overview of Load on Demand ribbon control.
 platform: php
 control: ribbon
 documentation: ug
 keywords: ribbon features, key features, ribbon overview
 ---

-# Load on Demand in PHP Ribbon
+# Load on Demand

 Set enableOnDemand as true to enable load tab and backstage contents dynamically.
 Loading content on demand improves the initial rendering time of the ribbon by rendering tab and backstage content when tabs and backstage items are clicked.